 There have also been studies that examined how severe people with and without vitamin D deficiency get sick.
-The results were ambiguous: according to some data, deficiency associates with the incidence of COVID and a poor prognosis, while others did not.
+The results were ambiguous: according to some data, deficiency associated with the incidence of COVID and a poor prognosis, while others did not.

 Earlier this year, an analysis study released stated the risk of dying from complications of COVID-19 is higher in people with deficiency.

-There are also theoretical grounds for pinning some hopes on this vitamin, since it participates in the functioning of the immune system and helps it to better manage viral infections.
+There are also theoretical grounds for pinning some hopes on this vitamin since it participates in the functioning of the immune system and helps it to better manage viral infections.